rainmankim/cloudera_alteryx/README.md

 Hi,  my name is Ray Kim.
 THis documentation will show how you can establish connection between Cloudera Datalake and Alteryx.

-Connecting Alteryx to Clouder has many advantages:
+Connecting Alteryx to Cloudera has many advantages:
 - Can extract more than 100,000 rows
 - Can easily cleanse and prep data